-Country Director, Francophone West Africa - IPAOrganization
+Country Director, Francophone West Africa - IPA

 Oversee high-quality research

-- Spearhead skills training for staff; and
+- Spearhead skills training and sharing for staff; and

 - Work to incorporate best practices and lessons learned in research and operations by other IPA offices and research affiliates.

-New Project development
+New project development

-- Participate in project design and lead budgeting during the proposal stage to ensure evaluations meet IPA standards; and
+- Participate in research project design and lead budgeting during the proposal stage to ensure evaluations meet IPA standards; and

 - Coordinate fundraising for research proposals.